top of page

 • 3 min read

-First of all it is important to explain what a good friend means to me.
-A good friend is someone who is consistent, sticks through the test of time, is closer than a brother (Proverbs 18:24), is able to say “flag up” when you are going in the wrong direction in their presence, and protects my name in front of others.
+First of all, it is important to explain what a good friend means to me.
+A good friend is someone who is consistent, sticks through the test of time, is closer than a brother (Proverbs 18:24), is able to say “flag up” when you are going in the wrong direction in their presence, and who protects your name in front of others.
 They also do not wait for the perfect time to visit or propose to meet up.
 They check up on you regularly, can hear the hurts that you have not expressed, and are forgiving.
-Lastly they want this to be reciprocated to them (Proverbs 27:17).
+Lastly, they want this to be reciprocated (Proverbs 27:17).

-A Godly circle should inspire a fellow believer to reach unity with God, in one mind, one goal, using Biblical foundation to help on that walk and will mostly understand the journey (whether testing or smooth) experienced.
-A godly circle will stir your spirit to pray and adapt healthy habits to honoring God and be selfless with serving others whilst loving you the Godly way and help you fashion the identity you are born to cultivate.
-Thus, vital for spiritual growth.
-This is why the scriptures encourages believers to not forsake the assembly of Christ in Hebrews 10:25, emphasizing the need to have such on that journey especially for steadfastness until the day of the Lord, because those days will have a lot of persecution that will cause some to deny the faith and therefore having people who can pray with and bring to light the word of God is essential.
+A Godly circle should inspire a fellow believer to reach unity with God, in one mind and goal, using a Biblical foundation to help the believer on their walk.
+The circle will largely understand the believer's journey, whether it's testing or smooth.
+A godly circle will stir your spirit to pray, adopt healthy habits to honor God, and selflessly serve others while loving you the Godly way and helping you fashion your purposed identity.
+Thus, they are vital for spiritual growth.
+This is why the scriptures encourage believers to not forsake the assembly of Christ (Hebrews 10:25), emphasizing the need of fellowship on one's journey, especially for steadfastness until the day of the Lord.
+Those days will have a lot of persecution that will cause some to deny the faith, so having people who you can pray with and who bring to light the word of God is essential.

-Good friends are a gift from God to us.
+Good friends are a gift from God.
 Therefore, not all friendships should be approved.
-Often people quote that God sat with sinners at parties and therefore, there is nothing wrong in befriending someone who does not share the same values.
-The lesson there is that everything Jesus did was intentionally to restore people back to Christ.
+Often, people quote that God sat with sinners at parties, and therefore there is nothing wrong in befriending someone who does not share the same values.
+The lesson there is that everything Jesus did was done so intentionally in order to restore people back to Him.
 If this is the position one is taking, this is great evangelism work.
 But one must also be vigilant because the devil seeks whom he may devour and can use that friend to lead you astray (1 Peter 5:8).
-So be selective when choosing friendship and ensure they are in one accord and on a path of Godly faith.
+So be selective when choosing friends, and ensure they are of one accord and on a path of Godly faith.
+In short, choosing good friends and a godly circle is essential for my survival and is my Christian duty.

 Comments